Deitar13/Get-photo-NASA-SPACEX/README.md

 API token SPACE-X
 API token NASA

-For post photos in Telegramm channel require:
+For post photos in Telegram channel require:
-Telegramm chat_id and Telegram bot token.
+Telegram chat_id and Telegram bot token.

 How does .env look like:
 ```